 If out of pocket costs are higher with the group health plan, choosing Medicare can save money.

-For seniors that work for an employer of less than 20; Medicare will provide primary coverage, leaving the group health plan as secondary.
+For beneficiaries that work for an employer of less than 20; Medicare will provide primary coverage, leaving the group health plan as secondary.

 It’s always recommended to enroll in Medicare Parts A and B, despite certain group benefits offering to continue outpatient coverage.